MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/manipulate-models.md

 1. Open the mixed-reality session you want to focus on.

-2. Tap a product within that opportunity.
+2. Tap a product within that mixed-reality session.

     ![Products screen showing multiple products](media/products-screen.PNG "Products screen showing multiple products")